viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 ## `INTERNAL_ERRORS_AS_WARNINGS`

 When enabled, internal errors are presented as warnings.

+**Note**: This should only be used for debugging, as enabling this setting could hide actual verification errors.

 ## `INTERN_NAMES`